ORAL SURGERY : REFERRAL INTAKE + IMPLANT CONSULT SYSTEM

 Assumptions: annualized estimate based on self-reported consult volume, response quality, procedure-ready share, and realistic patient value.
 Your actual number may vary by procedure mix, coordinator performance, financing friction, and treatment-start discipline.

-The Villain: The Referral Will Hold Myth
+The Trap: The Referral Will Hold Myth

 Too many oral surgery practices still believe the referral, the pain, or the implant need will hold because the center is clinically strong.
 It does not.
 Patients compare, hesitate, seek reassurance, and often reach out when nobody in the office is there to answer.